forderud/RunInSandbox/README.md

 ## How to configure COM servers to always run as admin _without_ UAC

 `Component Services` (dcomcnfg.exe) can be used to explicitly set the user account used for out-of-proc COM servers.
 This can be used to make a COM server always run with admin privileges without requiring any UAC prompt.
-Need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.
+Also need to explicitly call `CoInitializeSecurity` in the COM server to enable low privilege clients to connect.

 **WARNING**: This will introduce a privilege escalation vulnerability if not used carefully.